knative/docs/eventing/default-channels.md

 _The namespace-specific defaults override the cluster default for channels created in the specified namespace._

-_Currently default channel arguments cannot be specified.
-All default channels will have empty arguments._
+_Currently (v0.3) default channel arguments cannot be specified, so all default channels will have empty arguments.
+Arguments may be supported in future versions._

 The default options are specified like this: